RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 ```

 ## Sizing Bloom filters
-In RedisBloom most of the sizing work is done for you:
+In Redis Probabilistic most of the sizing work is done for you:

 ```
 BF.RESERVE {key} {error_rate} {capacity} [EXPANSION expansion] [NONSCALING]